 I approach ‘changing minds’ first and foremost as a practical art rather than a theoretical science.

 We all have the potential for positive change but sometimes need help to unlock it.
 From my personal and clinical experience, the key to change is usually found in the stories relating to it – those we tell ourselves and those we are told by others.

 I developed The Storyworking Method® as a way of facilitating change work with story and narrative at the heart of the process.

-Using this method, I help clients to better understand and then shift their stories.
-This creates a supportive framework upon which other practical techniques can be effective.
+Using this method, a person can be helped to better understand and then shift their stories.
+This creates a supportive framework upon which other practical tools, techniques and behavioural guidance can be effective.

 If you want to simply ‘tick a box’ or validate a belief that you ‘can’t change’, then I’m not for you.

 I have a straight-talking style that does not suit everyone.
 I often use humour, particularly surreal humour to bring about shifts in perception.
 I’m very serious about the work I do, just not always in the way I appear to do it.